emilyjspencer/Notes/TypeScript/README.md

 ### TypeScript

-* Is a typed superset of JS aimed at making the language more scalable and reliable.
+* Is a typed superset of JS, built by Microsoft, aimed at making the language more scalable and reliable.
 Being a superset of JS means that it includes all of the features of JS as well as its own additional features
-*  Bein a typed version means means that the devleoper can specify the types of different variables at the time of declaration
+*  Bein a typed version means means that the developer can specify the types of different variables at the time of declaration
-They will always hold the same type of data in that scope
+They will always hold the same type of data in that scope.
-* Is the typed version of JavaScript
-* Built by Microsoft
-* Compiles do to regular Javascript
+* Compiles to regular Javascript
 * Tends to be less error prone
 * Lends itself to code readability and maintainability
 * Used to support the building of large-scale JS applications, as it offers better development-time tooling, static code analysis, compile-time type checking and code level documentation
+* TypeScript's online playground can be found here: https://www.typescriptlang.org/play/index.html

 ##### Adding TypeScript